 CC SMUGGLERS – INTERVIEW

-As their debut single is launched on itunes (from July 30th 2012), the CC Smugglers get chatty with The Clanger:
+The CC Smugglers get chatty with The Clanger:

 As I tentatively walked past the house buried deep in Bedfordshire, as directed by Richie’s slightly bemused mum, down the gorgeously wild garden towards the ‘source of the sound’, it occurred to me that being interviewed is probably not something that this band, CC Smugglers, are used to.
 As I walked away, still smiling, I couldn’t help feeling that this is all about to change!